Showing posts with label Sherlock Holmes. Show all posts

 August Derleth (1909-1971)

 There are obvious similarities between the two.
 Pons lives at 7B Praed Street; Holmes at 221B Baker Street.
 Pons' companion in crime is called Dr. Parker; Holmes's Dr. Watson.
 Pons' landlady is Mrs. Johnson; Holmes's Mrs. Hudson.
-Pons' Inspector Jamison stands in for Holmes' Inspector Lestrade - et al. Each has a group of "Irregulars" who assists him in scouring the labyrinthine warrens of Old London Town ...
+Pons' Inspector Jamison stands in for Holmes' Inspector Lestrade - et al. Each has a group of "Irregulars" who assist him in scouring the labyrinthine warrens of Old London Town ...

 Nor are the other characters precisely interchangeable.
 Dr. Parker is a far more peevish and irritable companion than Watson, and there is far less sniping at the official police in the Pons adventures.
 Nor is Mrs. Johnson's sang-froid at the goings-on of her unusual tenant nearly as tenuous as Mrs. Hudson's.